 It’s important to remember that each child is an individual and that even children with the same eye condition may appear to see very differently.

-- Children vary in the way they adapt and compensate for their vision impairment and how they find ways to learn by using and interpreting information from other senses.
+- Children vary in the way they adapt and compensate for their visual impairment and how they find ways to learn by using and interpreting information from other senses.

-- Generally, they have fewer opportunities to learn incidentally as in the case of their sighted friends.
-Many skills, which other children simply pick up, may need to be deliberately introduced to children who have a vision impairment.
+- Generally, VI children have fewer opportunities to learn incidentally as in the case of their sighted friends.
+Many skills, which other children simply pick up, may need to be deliberately introduced to children who have a visual impairment.

-- A child with vision impairment may not have the same variety of experiences as other children.
+- Children with visual impairment may not have the same variety of experiences as other children.

-- For example, they may not participate as actively in the daily routines resulting in independence, including eating, bathing and dressing.
+- For example, they may not participate as actively in the daily routines which in sighted children result in independence, in such activities as eating, bathing and dressing.
 They may also be less sure of their ability to get about, which affects how they interact with their physical environment.

 - Both the quality and the quantity of information available are usually reduced.
-They have fewer clues to help them understand the meaning of sounds or the function of objects.
-Your child may perceive only part of an object or activity at a time.
+VI children have fewer clues to help them understand the meaning of sounds or the function of objects.
+They may perceive only part of an object or activity at a time.
 Consequently, their development may progress slower and unevenly, with unexpected gaps in understanding.

-- It may take your child longer to complete activities that involve vision.
+- It may take them longer to complete activities that involve vision.
 This can be frustrating for you and for them.
-The extra time and effort needed to do everyday things can also tire children with a vision impairment faster than other children of the same age.
+The extra time and effort needed to do everyday things can also tire children with a visual impairment faster than other children of the same age.

 - Assume your child can understand – talk to them, not about or over them, and encourage others to do the same.